Coyboc/CybcUpdateHelper/README.md

 First step
 ----------

-Create your `UpdateTest`s which wraps your normal production updates.
+Create your `UpdateTest`s which wraps your normal production updates and executes your tests.

 ```java
 import android.database.sqlite.SQLiteDatabase;